 Chalcedonian Creed 451AD

 The Fourth Ecumenical Council was called by the emperor Marcian in 451AD.
 It originally convened in Nicaea but later transferred to Chalcedon, so as to be closer to Constantinople.
-The resulting Creed, known as the Calcedonian Creed, or the Definition of Chalcedon, addressed the heresy of Monophysitism (Gk - one nature) regarding the nature of Christ.
+The resulting Creed, known as the Calcedonian Creed, or the Definition of Chalcedon, addressed the heresy of Monophysitism (from the Greek words monos, meaning “one”, and physis, meaning “nature”) regarding the nature of Christ.

 The Council of Nicaea 325AD previously defined Jesus being fully divine and fully human.
 It did did not; however, state how Christ could be both divine and human, or how the divine and human were related within His person.
 This led to the Christological controversies of the fourth and fifth centuries which the Council of Chalcedon attempted to address.
 To summarize, the produced doctrine stated that two natures, one human and one divine, are united in the one person of Christ.
 The Council further stated that each of these natures, the human and the divine, was distinct and complete.